Dave was born and raised in Winnipeg and graduated from the University of Manitoba . He moved to BC in 1991 to accept his 1st teaching job in Quesnel.

 Duane was born and raised in Langley, BC.
 He completed his undergraduate degree through Trinity Western University and Simon Fraser University before accepting his first teaching job in Chilliwack in 2000.

 Duane taught grades 1-4 at the elementary level for 16 years before completing his M.Ed. in School Counselling.
-He is now a District Elementary Counsellor with the Chilliwack School District.
+He is now a Family of Schools Counsellor with the Chilliwack School District.

 He is passionate about Social and Emotional learning, restorative practices as they relate to creating classroom community, and both student and teacher wellness.
 A key part of his practice is implementing mindfulness and play as a part of